|Air and Space 18A autogyro, G-BVWL/SE-HIE, acquired from the Museum of Flight,

 Eventually, having gained the Air & Space 18A Type Certification in 1992, the company made preparations for building a new version of the 18A gyroplane, with a more powerful Lycoming engine.
 However, on 13th April 2000, Farrington suffered a heart attack while flying an Air & Space 18A, at about 200 feet, at the end of a Florida airshow.
 The aircraft crashed and Farrington was rescued from the cockpit, not breathing and with no pulse but apparently without injuries.
 He was rushed to hospital but died ten days later.
 He was 69.
 Subsequent examination of the gyroplane showed no evidence of mechanical failure.

-John Potter moved to LaBelle, Florida, and set up Heliplane Aircraft International with a partner, Gene Ferrel.
-He was able to acquire some of the assets from Air & Space America and from the Farrington estate, including three 18A gyroplanes, and they started to design a four-seat version.
+John Potter moved to LaBelle, Florida, and set up Heliplane Aircraft Corporation International with a partner, Gene Ferrel.
+He was able to acquire some of the assets from Air & Space America and from the Farrington estate, including a Type Certificate and three 18A gyroplanes, and they started to design a four-seat version.
 Sadly, before much had been achieved, Potter died of cancer on July 28th 2006, aged 83.
+Heliplane declared bankruptcy in July 2011.

 |Back to Arrivals Page|